Unpacking the Meat Label: What It Means and How to Read It

 What Common Meat Label Statements Mean

 Meat labels can be packed with claims and statements about the quality of a product and its ingredients.
-Americans are more concerned with understanding where their meat comes from than they’ve ever been, so companies like Coleman Natural provide this information clearly on every product label.
+Americans are more concerned with understanding meat labels than they’ve ever been.
+Here are a few common terms you’ll see on a meat label and what they mean:

-Raised in the USA
+Raised In The USA

-Made in the USA
+Made In The USA

 “Made in the USA” means the end product was processed and manufactured in the USA.
 This does not necessarily mean that all of the ingredients are domestic.
 For example, a hot dog may be processed in the U.S., but the beef may be imported.

-Cured and Uncured
+Cured And Uncured

 By USDA standards, the claim “no antibiotics” means that animals are not fed or treated with antibiotics during their life.
 This refers to all antibiotics, including medically important antibiotics, and those that could contribute to resistance in humans.
 The meat you purchase from Coleman Natural never comes from animals that have been given antibiotics at any time in their life.